insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Farm Bureau Insurance of Tennessee ranks as the best car insurance company in Tennessee, earning 4.37 out of 5 stars based on our review of pricing, customer satisfaction and financial strength.
-With average annual premiums of $2,146, it costs 89 less than the state average.
+Farm Bureau Insurance of Tennessee is the best car insurance company in Tennessee, earning 4.37 out of 5 stars in our analysis of pricing, customer satisfaction and financial strength.
+It offers average annual rates of $2,146, which is $89 less than the state average.

-In Tennessee, drivers pay an average of $2,235 per year or $186 per month for coverage.
+Drivers in Tennessee pay an average of $2,235 a year or $186 a month for car insurance coverage.

 Company groupNAICJ.D.
 PowerAM Best ratingScore (out of 5)Average annual premium